At a glance

 - The share of renewables in final energy consumption increased from 6.2 % (2004) to 16.6 % (2018).

-- So far, the energy industry seems to be on track to reach the targets.
-Nevertheless, additional efforts are needed, especially in the areas of heating and transport.
+- So far, only the energy industry seems to be on track to reach the targets set by the German Government.
+Additional efforts are needed, especially in the areas of heating and transport.
+In these areas development has been stagnant for several years.

 Energy-related emissions are responsible for more than 80 % of all greenhouse gas emissions.
 Increasing the share of renewables in electricity and energy consumption will help to reduce the use of fossil fuels such as coal and thus the emission of greenhouse gases.
 Increasing the share of renewable energy is therefore an important contribution to climate protection and also helps to save resources (cf. 'GHG emissions avoided through the use of renewables' indicator).